janrochat/chipwits-forth/README.md

-# ChipWits-Forth
+# ChipWits-FORTH

 This repository contains raw disk images from the archives of the original author of ChipWits, Doug Sharp.
-The disks contain the source code for ChipWits, as well as other related files.
+The disks contain the original FORTH source code for ChipWits, as well as other related files.

 # What is ChipWits?